Admission information may be obtained online at https://www.msoe.edu/admissions-aid/graduate-admissions/.

 - Specific course requirements include one year of calculus, two courses in physics, and one course in each of the following: structured programming, differential equations and chemistry.
 Additionally, one course in each of the following engineering topics is required: mechanics, thermodynamics, circuit analysis, and systems analysis.
 It is expected that the applicant has earned a letter grade of “C” or better in each of these required undergraduate courses.

 - Two letters of recommendation from professors.
-If employed, one could be from an employer.
+If employed, one should be from an employer.

 - Test scores from the GRE general test if an applicant’s undergraduate GPA is less than 3.00 (on a 4.00 scale).
 Applicants are expected to submit scores that indicate potential for success in the MSE program, including scores from the “Quantitative” test section that are in the upper 60th percentile of those tested.
 All international applicants are expected to meet this GRE requirement irrespective of their GPA.